This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 (Image credit: Shawna Hudson)

-My skin concerns: hyperpigmentation, fine lines, texture, redness, and inflammation
+My skin concerns: Hyperpigmentation, fine lines, texture, redness, and inflammation

 "Okay, I know my before-and-afters don't look very impressive (lol), but let me explain.
 I got a series of chemical peels right around the time I started using the Lyma, and then I incorporated a retinoid into my routine.
 Needless to say, that caused quite a bit of skin purging for me, and the resulting hyperpigmentation hasn't been fun to deal with.
-While it was frustrating, I was actually really grateful to have the Lyma handy because it helps to heal hyperpigmentation in record time.
+While it was frustrating, I was actually really grateful to have the Lyma handy because it helped heal my hyperpigmentation in record time.
 Normally, some of my dark spots would take months to go away, but I've been using the Lyma almost every night for six months, and I'm super impressed with how much these dark spots have faded.
-The other biggest difference I noticed in my skin after using the Lyma was in the lines on my neck and around my eyes.
-Those have all but disappeared, and I'm really happy with those results.
+The other big difference I noticed in my skin was that the lines on my neck and around my eyes have all but disappeared, and I'm really happy with those results.
+I also have to mention that this is not a device that produces instant results.
+You have to stay consistent and be patient if you want to see results, but they do come!
+Around the three-month mark, I started to see subtle but noticeable changes, and I kept using it every night after that to continue with my goals.

-"I also have to mention, though, that this is not a device that produces instant results.
-You have to stay consistent and be patient if you want to see those results, but they do come in!
-Around the three-month mark is when I started to see subtle but noticeable changes.
-I did keep using it every night after that to continue with my goals.
-Honestly, this is an expensive tool.
-I know many of you can't justify paying over $3000 for any kind of device, but this one is great to have handy if you do have the budget for one and struggle with hyperpigmentation.
-I also want to mention that this is a great alternative to laser or radio frequency treatments that help produce new collagen by heating the skin.
-Heating the dermis layer of the skin isn't always helpful for folks who struggle with acne and other inflammatory skin conditions.
-Heat can further aggravate it, but the Lyma Laser features cold light laser therapy.
-There's no heat involved, but it produces similar results to other treatments like this.
-Because my skin is so sensitive and acne prone right now, it's the perfect device for me to have at home to treat the things I want to without aggravating my skin.
+"Honestly, this is an expensive tool.
+I know many of you can't justify paying over $3000 for any kind of device, but this one is great to have handy if you have the budget for one and struggle with hyperpigmentation.
+I also want to mention that this is a great alternative to laser or radiofrequency treatments, which help produce new collagen by heating the skin.
+Heating the dermis layer of the skin isn't always helpful for folks who struggle with acne and other inflammatory skin conditions because it can further aggravate it.
+The Lyma Laser features cold-light laser therapy, so there's no heat involved, but it still produces similar results to other treatments like it.
+Because my skin is so sensitive and acne-prone right now, it's the perfect device for me to have at home to treat the things I want to without aggravating my skin.

-"Overall, I love the Lyma, and it works great for some of my specific goals, but like I mentioned above, I'm also aware this is a super-expensive device and may not be for everyone.
+"Overall, I love the Lyma, and it works great for some of my specific goals, but as I mentioned above, I'm also aware this is a super-expensive device and may not be for everyone.
 The results are there, but you have to stay patient and consistent.
-Treatment times are also much longer than average (30+ minutes), and some people may not have time for this.
+Treatment times are also much longer than average (30+ minutes), and some people may not have time for it.
 It's a great device if you have it within your budget to purchase, but it's also not totally necessary."

 Shawna's Skin Now—4.5 Months Later